Cost of living Melbourne: What to expect (2025)

 Melbourne also has the reputation of being able to serve up all four seasons in a single day so be prepared to rug up if heading out for the day.
 You can find a comprehensive cost analysis on living costs in Melbourne but we’ve also summed up the basics as follows:

-• Water: Water expenses are around $60 for a single-person household, $69 for two people, and $99 for a four-person household monthly.
-Keep in mind that if you are renting, this may be already covered as part of your rent.
+- Water: Monthly water expenses are around $50-60 for a single-person household, varying of course according to usage habits.
+Keep in mind that if you are renting, this may already be covered as part of your rent.

 Groceries